19hours/sg-statutes/Acts/Small Claims Tribunals Act.md

 [2/98]

-### Stay of execution on appeal
+### Appeal does not operate as stay of execution

-42\.—(1) The filing of a notice of appeal shall not operate as a stay of execution of an order unless the tribunal or the High Court, as the case may be, otherwise orders.
+42\.—(1) An appeal against an order made by a tribunal under section 35 (called in this section a tribunal’s section 35 order) does not operate as a stay of execution of that order, unless the tribunal, a District Court or the High Court orders otherwise.

-(2) Any stay of execution may be subject to such conditions as to costs, payment into a tribunal, the giving of security or otherwise as the tribunal or the Court thinks fit.
+(2) A stay of execution of a tribunal’s section 35 order is subject to such conditions as the tribunal, a District Court or the High Court (as the case may be) thinks fit to impose, including conditions as to costs, payment into the tribunal, District Court or High Court (as the case may be) or the giving of security.

-[39
+(3) The High Court may order a stay of execution of a tribunal’s section 35 order only if —

+(a) a District Court has given leave under section 38(1A) to appeal against the tribunal’s section 35 order; and

+(b) no application was made to the tribunal or any District Court for a stay of execution of the tribunal’s section 35 order.

+(4) Any order made under this section on an application for a stay of execution of a tribunal’s section 35 order is final and is not subject to an appeal.

+[Act 33 of 2018 wef 01/11/2019]

 ### Contempt of tribunal

 43\.—(1) Any person who —

-(a) assaults, wilfully insults or obstructs a Referee or any witness or officer of a tribunal during a sitting of a tribunal or while a Referee, witness or officer is on his way to or from such a sitting;
+(a) assaults, wilfully insults or obstructs a tribunal magistrate or any witness or officer of a tribunal during a sitting of a tribunal or while the tribunal magistrate, witness or officer is on his way to or from such a sitting;

+[Act 33 of 2018 wef 01/11/2019]

 (b) assaults or wilfully insults or obstructs any person in attendance at a sitting of a tribunal;